 On July 27, 2010, the Company entered into an agreement with a financial institution for formula-based secured debt financing of up to \$5,000,000.
-Borrowings are secured by substantially all assets.
-On March 2, 2012, the agreement was amended to reduce the amount available under the credit facility to \$3,500,000 which, according to the Company's projections. will be sufficient to allow for maximum borrowing under the formulas provided for in the agreement.
+Borrowings were secured by substantially all assets.
+On March 2, 2012, the agreement was amended to reduce the amount available under the credit facility to \$3,500,000.
 On May 17, 2012, the agreement was amended and restated.
 The amended and restated documents reduced the interest rate to prime plus 6%, subject to a minimum of 9.25% and also not less than \$8,000 per month.
-The loan facility allows borrowing of 90% of eligible domestic receivables.
-In addition, the loan facility allows borrowing of 90% of eligible foreign receivables to a maximum of \$500,000 and 25% of eligible inventory to a maximum of 20% of the amount available on receivables.
-The total credit line remains at \$3,500,000 and the Tangible Net Worth covenant is \$2,000,000, measured quarterly.
-The Company agreed to pay an exit fee if it terminates the agreement more than 30 days prior to the one year anniversary of the amended and restated agreement.
-The amount of financing available to the Company under the agreement varies with the Company's eligible accounts receivable and inventory.
-On December 18, 2012, the agreement was amended in exchange for a fee of \$7,500 to reduce the Tangible Net Worth covenant to \$1,300,000.
-However, if the Tangible Net Worth falls below \$2,000,000, the amount available to borrow on inventory will be capped at \$250,000 reduced from \$500,000.
-At April 30, 2013, Tangible Net Worth was approximately \$1,636,000, and the amount available for borrowing on inventory was reduced to \$250,000.
-Management believes that the aggregate \$3,500,000 available under this facility combined with current projected losses will not be sufficient to meet its current obligations and the Company will need to raise capital through borrowings or sales of equity securities.
-There can be no assurance that the Company will be able to obtain additional borrowings or complete a sale of equity securities.
-At April 30, 2013, the Company had approximately \$431,000 of additional financing available to it under the terms of the agreement.
+The loan facility allowed borrowing of 90% of eligible domestic receivables.
+In addition, the loan facility allowed borrowing of 90% of eligible foreign receivables to a maximum of \$500,000 and 25% of eligible inventory to a maximum of 20% of the amount available on receivables.
+On December 18, 2012, the agreement was amended in exchange for a fee of \$7,500 to reduce the minimum Tangible Net Worth covenant to \$1,300,000.
+As described below, on November 6, 2013, the Company entered into a new financing agreement (the "Financing Agreement") with Rosenthal & Rosenthal, Inc., and simultaneously terminated the loan agreement with the financial institution and paid in full the outstanding balance and accrued interest with proceeds received from the Financing Agreement.

-On December 14, 2011, the Company entered into a Note and Security Agreement with Mr. Sheerr who is a related party.
-The agreement provides for secured financing of up to \$2,000,000.
-The Company is obligated to pay monthly, interest equal to 10% per annum calculated on a 360 day year of the outstanding loan balance.Principal is payable in sixty equal monthly installments, beginning on July 15, 2012.
-The Company may prepay any or all sums due under this agreement at any time without penalty.
-On closing, the Company borrowed \$1,500,000 under the agreement and repaid in full the \$1,500,000 due under a previous agreement.
-The Company has borrowed the full \$2,000,000 available under this agreement.
-Principal amounts due under this obligation are \$33,333 per month which began on July 15, 2012.
-In each of four fiscal periods from May 1, 2013 through April 30, 2017, the principal amounts due under this obligation are \$400,000.
-In the fiscal period from May 1, 2017 through June 30, 2017, the principal amount due on this obligation is \$66,667.
-Interest expense recorded for this obligation in fiscal 2013 was \$187,000.
-Interest expense recorded in fiscal 2012 was \$178,000.
-Interest payable to Mr. Sheerr on April 30, 2013 was \$13,889 and on April 30, 2012 was \$16,667.
+On December 14, 2011, the Company entered into a Note and Security Agreement with Mr. Sheerr.
+The agreement provided for secured financing of up to \$2,000,000.
+The Company was obligated to pay monthly interest equal to 10% per annum calculated on a 360 day year of the outstanding loan balance.
+Principal was payable in sixty equal monthly installments, beginning on July 15, 2012.
+The Company had borrowed the full \$2,000,000 available under this agreement.
+Principal amounts due under this obligation were \$33,333 per month which began on July 15, 2012.